Josh Payne

-Joshua James Payne (born 25 November 1990) is an English footballer who plays as a midfielder for Hayes & Yeading United.
-He has previously played for West Ham United, Cheltenham Town, Colchester United, Wycombe Wanderers, Doncaster Rovers, Oxford United, Aldershot Town, Woking, Eastleigh, Crawley Town, Ebbsfleet United and Barnet.
+Joshua James Payne (born 25 November 1990) is an English footballer who plays as a midfielder for Beaconsfield Town.
+He has previously played for West Ham United, Cheltenham Town, Colchester United, Wycombe Wanderers, Doncaster Rovers, Oxford United, Aldershot Town, Woking, Eastleigh, Crawley Town, Ebbsfleet United, Barnet and Hayes & Yeading United.

 Early life

 Payne was born and grew up in Basingstoke, where he attended Brighton Hill Community College.

 Club career

 Payne began his career with Portsmouth and Southampton before moving to West Ham United.
 He was named as 2008–09 captain of the West Ham Under-18 team, but joined Cheltenham Town on an initial one-month loan on 24 September 2008.
 He made his debut for Cheltenham against Stockport County on 27 September 2008, scoring a goal in the 66th minute.
 Payne's loan with Cheltenham Town lasted three months before he returned to West Ham on 22 December 2008.

 Payne made his West Ham and Premier League debut on 21 March 2009 in a 1–1 away draw against Blackburn Rovers coming on as a 90th-minute substitute for Diego Tristán.

 On 22 October 2009 Payne signed for Colchester United on a one-month loan.
 Payne made his debut for Colchester on 24 October 2009 in a 2–1 home victory against Walsall and was fouled for a penalty, which resulted in Colchester's second and winning goal.
 Payne returned to West Ham on 20 November, having played only three games for Colchester, as manager Aidy Boothroyd decided not to extend his loan.

 On 22 January 2010 Wycombe Wanderers confirmed they had signed Payne on an initial one-month loan.
 Payne made his debut for Wycombe on 23 January, scoring in a 1–1 away draw against Southend United.

 He returned to West Ham on 25 February 2010.
 In March 2010 it was announced that Payne's contract with West Ham would not be renewed beyond the end of the 2009–10 season.

 On 28 July 2010 Payne signed for Doncaster Rovers on an initial six-months contract after a successful trial period at the club.
 He made his Rovers debut in the League Cup tie against Accrington Stanley on 10 August 2010, scoring his first and Doncaster's only goal in a 2–1 defeat.